Jester-Head/ideal-fortnight/README.md

 # ideal-fortnight
-Contains the files for careeradvisor
+Contains the files for careeradvisor bot on Pandorabots.